-The Honors Program will fulfill this purpose by providing an honors experience integrated throughout the core liberal arts curriculum, supplemented by honors colloquia, and one division-specific experience based course that will be contracted with individual faculty culminating in a C. S. Lewis Honors Program Forum.
+The Honors Program will fulfill this purpose by providing an honors experience integrated throughout the core liberal arts curriculum, supplemented by honors colloquia, and one division-specific experience-based course that will be contracted with individual faculty culminating in a C. S. Lewis Honors Program Forum.

 C.S.
 Lewis Honors Scholars Program

-“These academic innovations are Louisiana College’s rewards to high school students who excelled academically, and who aspire to continue the level of Christian impact upon the culture that C.S.
+“These academic innovations are Louisiana Christian University’s rewards to high school students who excelled academically, and who aspire to continue the level of Christian impact upon the culture that C.S.
 Lewis had,” said LC President Dr. Rick Brewer.
 “Lewis -- whose intellectual acumen and Christian influence -- exemplifies one who integrated his faith and learning, thus reflecting our goal of preparing graduates and transforming lives.”

 Additional advantages of being a C.S.
 Lewis Scholar include: